 Throughout history, men have placed their trust and even their very lives in the hooves of horses.
-The unique qualities and abilities found in horses are why they went first into battle and why thousands flock to see them race throughout the United States.
+The unique qualities and abilities found in horses are why they went first into battle and why thousands flock to see them race.
 Horses have a way of capturing our hearts and minds unlike any other animal.

 Horses allow us to be a part of their worlds, too, even have dominion over them.
 They allow us to direct and teach them and to use them for our own benefit and gain.